 Other corporate structures for The CentOS Project have been considered as well.
-Such is the case of producing one different visual style for each major release of The CentOS Distribution.
+Such is the case of producing one different visual style for each major release of CentOS Distribution.
 This structure isn't inconvenient at all, but some visual contradictions could be introduced if it isn't applied correctly and we need to be aware of it.
-To apply it correctly, we need to know what The CentOS Project is made of.
+To apply it correctly, we need to know what The CentOS Project and which are the visual manifestations it is made of.

-The CentOS Project, as organization, is mainly made of (but not limited to) three visual manifestions: Distribution, Web and Showroom.
+The CentOS Project, as organization, is mainly made of (but not limited to) three visual manifestions: Distribution, Web and Stationery.
 Inside the Distribution visual manifestations, The CentOS Project maintains near to four different major releases of CentOS Distribution, parallely in time.
-However, inside The CentOS Web visual manifestations, the content is produced for no specific release information (e.g., there is no a complete web site for each major release of The CentOS Distribution individually, but one web site to cover them all).
-Likewise, the content produced in The CentOS Showroom is created for no release-specific at all, but for The CentOS Project in general.
+Inside Web and Stationery visual manifestations content is visually produced to fit non-release-specifc content but treat it as a visual manifestation properly.
+For example, consider that there is no a complete web site for each major release of CentOS distribution, but one web site to cover the information related to all release-specific visual manifestations like CentOS distribution.

 In order to produce the correct corporate structure for The CentOS Project we need to concider all the visual manifestations The CentOS Project is made of, not just one of them.
-If one different visual style is used for each major release of The CentOS Distribution, which one of those different visual styles would be used to cover the remaining visual manifestations The CentOS Project is made of (e.g., The CentOS Web and The CentOS Showroom)?
+If one different visual style is used for each major release of The CentOS Distribution, which one of those different visual styles would be used to cover the remaining visual manifestations The CentOS Project is made of (e.g., web sites and stationery)?